orey/papers/docs/blog/022-ContentAndLaw.md

 The inherent conflict is palpable: Grokipedia aims to purge what Musk perceives as "editorial bias," but its content is often found to be derived or adapted from Wikipedia!

 But Grokipedia is not just a rival of Wikipedia: It seems like an experiment in *automating the very process of historical and factual record-keeping*.
 We talked, in older episodes about the Sources of New Content (SNCs) and in particular about the news as being one of those sources.
 Grokipedia intends to capture those sources and create a real timeline of events, a real automated history.

-In a way, Grokipedia begins the AI witness of the human history, and the AI scribe of human history, ensuring it is up-to-date and ensuring facts were not "forgotten" or twisted by partial editors.
+In a way, Grokipedia begins the AI witness of the human history, and the AI scribe of human history, ensuring it is up-to-date and ensuring facts were not:

+* "forgotten",
+* or twisted by partial editors.

 In that sense, Musk is not creating a new encyclopedia but *a new encyclopedist and archivist*!
 That could be a very deep change in the way we are doing short term history.
-That could be close to a new version of [Foundation](https://en.wikipedia.org/wiki/Foundation_(novel_series)), from Asimov, except that the Foundation is, in a way, Grok.
+That could be close to a new version of [Foundation](https://en.wikipedia.org/wiki/Foundation_(novel_series)), from Asimov, except that the Foundation is, in a way, Grok itself.

-Just think about all those confidential letters working on open sources and analyzing what influential people say in the various media.
-They are doing the work of archivists and cross-reference all that is said publicly to draw unexpected portraits of influential people.
-If Grokipedia is doing it well, people may discover the true face of some individuals.
-That looks like Musk.
+Just think about all those confidential letters working on open sources.
+They analyze what influential people say in the various media, gather it and create perspective.
+They are doing the work of archivists and cross-reference all what is said publicly to draw unexpected portraits of those influential people.
+If Grokipedia is doing it well, people may discover automatically the true face of many individuals.
+Systematic archiving and correlation is fundamental to understanding not-so-hidden motivations.
+That looks like an objective Musk could have.

 ## Sora 2 and the copyright tightrope